nianzu-ethan-zheng/DRAW_UPDATE/readme.md

 However the generated images are misarable.
 Guess that the noise dimensions are blamed for the shapeless image

 Remark:
-- learning rate decay(exponent) is vatal to stable the training process
+- learning rate decay(exponent) is vatal to stable the training process and its value can be very large such as 0.01

 - when the size of model decrease, the learning rate need to decay very quickly, So the Epoch need to be decrease as well --> e.g. when the hidden size is 100, the max epoch is 50K.
 By contrast, the epochs is 250K while while the size 10.

+- The reference process does not meet the expectation